Visual Basic Runtimes

 Currently, there are four versions of the VB runtime, one for each release of the VB programming language.
 The version of the runtime you should install depends on the version of the VB language used to write the VB program you want to run.
 For example, to run a program written in VB v6.0, you must install the Visual Basic Runtime v6.0.
 If you are unsure which runtime version you need, you may download and install all four.
 That way you'll be ready for any VB program you might try in the future!

 Note: Currently, all of Karen's Power Tools require the Visual Basic 6.0 runtime.
-It is the only runtime needed by her programs, and must be installed first (before installing any of her Power Tools).
+It is the only runtime needed by her programs, and must be installed first if you're using an old version of Windows, older than 10 and 11.

 For more information about Visual Basic, visit Microsoft's VB web site.